digidemlab/decidim-module-budgets_paper_ballots/README.md

 ## Usage

-The imported votes need to be provided for each project in the Budget, using a CSV or Excel files with the following columns: *id* (of the projects), *paper_votes* (number of votes to be imported), or a JSON file with an array of objects with the same keys.
+The imported votes need to be provided for each project in the Budget, using a CSV or Excel files with the following columns: *id* (of the projects), *paper_ballots_to_import* (number of votes to be imported), or a JSON file with an array of objects with the same keys.

 ![File structure](screenshots/file-structure.png)

-An easy way to fill in such a file is to export the list of projects from the admin panel and to add a column called *paper_votes*.
+An easy way to fill in such a file is to export the list of projects from the admin panel and to add a column called *paper_ballots_to_import*.
 The remaining columns will not be read but can be left in the file.

 ...